oxy86/cf-react/README.md

 To reproduce this project read my blog post [Serverless: How to create and serve a static React site directly from Cloudflare’s CDN using Workers](https://dimitris.apeiro.gr/2021/07/17/serverless-how-to-create-and-serve-a-static-react-site-directly-from-cloudflares-cdn-using-workers/)

-Alternatively, if you already have signed up for a CF Workers account, installed Node.js and the `wrangler` tool, you can just clone this repo in your local computer, edit `wragnler.toml` to update it your CF account id, then `npm build` and `wrangler publish` it.
+Alternatively, if you already have signed up for a CF Workers account, installed Node.js and the `wrangler` tool, you can just clone this repo in your local computer, edit `wrangler.toml` to update it your CF account id, then

+`npm build`

+and

+`wrangler publish`

+to publish it.
 Just like that, you will have your serverless React app running on Cloudflare.